bahossdev/Portfolio/README.md

 ## Credits

-To write the HTML and CSS I have read the solution to class activities, along with resources from MDN, W3School, and other similar educational websites.
+To write the HTML and CSS I have read the solution to class activities, along with resources from MDN, W3School, Stack Overflow, and other similar educational websites.

 ## License